eleven-labs/codelabs/docs/tech/get-tuto.md

   {
     "uuid": "d9c4adcf-07e0-492d-967b-80ed767f67c7",
-    "title": "Migrate a React client-side application to server-side with Next.JS", "description": "Most of the front-end applications using React that I’ve been able to work on are browser-based (client-side) applications.", "permalink": "migrate-a-react-client-side-application-to-server-side-with-nextjs",
+    "title": "Migrate a React client-side application to server-side with Next.JS", "excerpt": "Most of the front-end applications using React that I’ve been able to work on are browser-based (client-side) applications.", "permalink": "migrate-a-react-client-side-application-to-server-side-with-nextjs",
     "date": 1504795411000,
     "cover": "",